Top 9 experiences whilst volunteering in the Amazon jungle

 One of the surveys volunteers help with in the jungle is butterflies.
 You will walk and learn the project trails, identify different subspecies of butterflies and gain knowledge and appreciation of these beautiful and important ecological indicators.

-7. Enjoying the jungle critters visits to your home!
+7. Enjoying the jungle critters visiting your home!

 An array of reptiles, amphibians, birds and even monkeys can frequently be seen just outside your bedroom window, plus the garden is one of the best places to spot wildlife.